 In general, you will need a visa, but don’t worry, it is comparatively easy and straight forward to get a visa for studying in Germany.
 The timeframe to get a German visa granted will vary from country to country and may take up to several months.
 Please ask the German embassy of your home country about the procedure as soon as possible after your application and make sure you apply early enough.

 Citizens of certain countries can enter Germany without a visa:

 - Citizens of Australia, Canada, Honduras, Iceland, Israel, Japan, Liechtenstein, Macedonia, Monaco, Montenegro, New Zealand, Norway, San Marino, Serbia, Switzerland and USA

-If you do not have a valid passport, you should immediately apply for one.
+If you do not have a valid passport, you should immediately apply for a new one.
 The issuance of a new passport can take many weeks.
-Accepted students should submit their Acceptance Letter from the Abbe School of Photonics to the embassy along with the visa application as soon as you can.
+Accepted students should submit their Acceptance Letter from the Abbe School of Photonics to the embassy along with the visa application as soon as possible.
 Ask the German embassy in your home country about the visa requirements and how long the entire process of visa application might take.
 Do not - under any circumstances - enter Germany with a tourist visa.

 Nevertheless, to have a valid passport and an appropriate visa when entering the German Federal Republic is your own responsibility.
 Please double check the requirements for your personal case with the German embassy in your home country.